-Implications: This principle will encourage a longer term move to cloud based computing.
-Cloud solutions mostly work on a revenue or subscription model, removing the spikes of capital investment from the roadmap.
+Rationale: Public-Cloud providers can offer Implications: This principle will encourage a unrivalled resilience, scale, ease of use, security, longer term move to cloud based computing. and flexibility.
+Therefore, a cloud based solution Cloud solutions mostly work on a revenue or should be considered ahead of alternatives, subscription model, removing the spikes of subject to an overall business case. capital investment from the roadmap.
 A business case may show that there is a clear reason not to implement in the cloud.
 This is 'cloud first' not 'only cloud' policy.